Lorioux/remarkctl/README.md

 * Recommendation: executing through the docker image

 ### Pre-requisites
-* **Service Accounts**.
+* **Service Account**.
 Prepare a service account for impersonation and grant the rigth permissions (a.k.a least-privileges).
     1. `roles/resourcemanager.organizationViewer`
     1. `roles/cloudasset.viewer`
     1. (*Other*) `roles/ANY_ROLE_AS_REQUIRED_WHEN_RUNNING_THIS_TOOL_AT_THE_FIRST_TIME`